c2997108/lastwasm/doc/last-cookbook.rst

 The aim of genome-genome alignment is discussed in `our paper`_.
 This recipe gets one-to-one alignments::

-  lastdb -P8 -c -uRY128 humdb human.fa
+  lastdb -P8 -c -U400 -uRY128 humdb human.fa
   last-train -P8 --revsym -C2 humdb chimp.fa > hc.train
   lastal -P8 -D1e9 -C2 --split-f=MAF+ -p hc.train humdb chimp.fa | last-split -r | maf-linked - > out.maf

+``-c -U400`` suppresses tandem repeats with repeat-unit length ≤ 400.
-``-c`` prevents ``lastal`` using huge amounts of memory and time on many ways of aligning centromeric repeats.
+(The default is 100).
+This prevents ``lastal`` using huge amounts of memory and time on many ways of aligning centromeric repeats.

 ``-uRY128`` makes it faster but less sensitive: it will miss tiny rearranged fragments.
 To find such fragments, try ``-uRY4``.